-It is worth noting that our argument does not require the overall time spent reviewing papers to increase.
-Suppose that the current disciplinary norm to volunteer one's time to review papers for journals is shifted over to the new system of crowd-sourced peer review, such that each member of the academic community volunteers exactly the same amount of time and reviews the same number of papers.
-Under journal-solicited peer review, journals base their decision about the quality of a paper only on the reviews solicited by that journal.
-For those papers that have already been rejected from other journals, all previous reviews are normally ignored.
-In contrast, under crowd-sourced peer review all reviews are public.
-Thus, if the total number of reviews remains constant, the average number of actually available reviews per paper under crowd-sourced peer review will be higher than under journal-solicited peer review.
+one's time to review articles for journals is shifted over to the new system of crowd-sourced peer review, such that each member of the academic community volunteers exactly the same amount of time and reviews the same number of articles.
+Under journal-solicited peer review, journals base their decision about the quality of an article only on the reviews solicited by that journal.
+For those articles that have already been rejected from other journals, all previous reviews are normally ignored.
+In contrast, under crowd-sourced peer review, all reviews are public.
+Thus, if the total number of reviews remains constant, the average number of actually available reviews per article under crowd-sourced peer review will be higher than under journal-solicited peer review.

-A subtlety with respect to the point of the previous paragraph arises when we consider the possibility of authors revising their papers in response to reviews.
+A subtlety with respect to the point of the previous paragraph arises when we consider the possibility of authors revising their articles in response to reviews.
 We very much hope and expect that authors will continue to do this.
-To keep an accurate scholarly record, it would be best if each revision is clearly marked (with its own version number and DOI, as is already standard on the arXiv and other preprint servers) and reviews are dated and keyed to specific versions of the paper.
-But if reviews are specific to versions, this dilutes the number of reviews, potentially undermining our claim that crowd-sourcing increases the number of available reviews per paper.
+To keep an accurate scholarly record, it would be best if each revision is clearly marked (with its own version number and DOI, as is already standard on arXiv and other preprint servers) and reviews are dated and keyed to specific versions of the article.
+But if reviews are specific to versions, this dilutes the number of reviews, potentially undermining our claim that crowd-sourcing increases the number of available reviews per article.
 We offer two points to address this worry.
-First, if the average number of revisions (of a paper in our crowd-sourced system) is lower than the average number of journal submissions (of a paper in the current model), then our claim from the previous paragraph still goes through even if 'reviews per paper' is weakened to 'reviews per revision of a paper'.
-Second, it seems too extreme to assume that reviews written for previous versions of a paper are necessarily completely irrelevant to the evaluation of later versions.
+First, if the average number of revisions (of an article in our crowd-sourced system) is lower than the average number of journal submissions (of an article in the current model), then our claim from the previous paragraph still goes through even if 'reviews per article' is weakened to 'reviews per revision of an article'.
+Second, it seems too extreme to assume that reviews written for previous versions of an article are necessarily completely irrelevant to the evaluation of later versions.
 If the revisions are fairly minor (or the scope of the review sufficiently sweeping), old reviews may still be useful.
 We might, for example, send automated emails to reviewers when a revision is uploaded, inviting them to resubmit their review (with or without amendments), if it is still relevant.
 Here again we call for experimentation regarding the details of implementation.

-This subtlety notwithstanding, we will assume throughout the rest of this paper that moving to crowd-sourced peer review increases the average number of reviews per paper.
-For a reader who thinks that crowd-sourced peer review will lower the number of reviews per paper, the arguments presented below will favour journal-solicited peer review over crowd-sourced peer review.
-Alternatively, they could be read as a normative argument in favour of increasing the average number of evaluators of any given paper.
+This subtlety notwithstanding, we will assume throughout the rest of this article that moving to crowd-sourced peer review increases the average number of reviews per article.
+For a reader who thinks that crowd-sourced peer review will lower the number of reviews per article, the arguments presented below will favour journal-solicited peer review over crowd-sourced peer review.
+Alternatively, they could be read as a normative argument in favour of increasing the average number of evaluators of any given article.

-4 The Basic Condorcet Jury Theorem
+4. The Basic Condorcet Jury Theorem